trobz/l10n-vietnam-1/l10n_vn_TT200/README.rst

 Usage
 =====

-To use the wizard described above, you need to:
+To use the Update Translation Accounts wizard, you need to:

 * Go to Accounting > Adviser > Chart of Accounts